Lance Bass Cuts Ties With Jax Taylor Amid ‘Vanderpump Rules’ Racism Scandal: ‘I Do Not See Bravo Keeping Him’

 Lance Bass is ending his business relationship with Jax Taylor.

-The Vanderpump Rules star is under fire amid a racism scandal on the Bravo reality show which resulted in the sudden firing of four cast members last week due to their past racist actions.
-Now, Taylor is stepping away from the alcohol mixers company he launched with the ‘NSync singer as his own past comments come back to haunt him.
+The Vanderpump Rules star is under fire amid a racism scandal on the Bravo reality show that resulted in the sudden firing of four cast members last week due to their past racist actions.
+Now, Taylor is stepping away from the alcohol mixers company he launched with the ‘N Sync singer as his own past comments come back to haunt him.

 On Bass’ The Daily Popcast With Lance Bass, the podcast’s “Reality Roundup” focused on the Vanderpump Rules scandal and Taylor’s past controversial comments about race and sexuality that could have him on Bravo’s chopping block next.